mhpenta/jobj/README.md

 # jobj

 `jobj` is a Go package that provides a flexible way to create and manage JSON schema definitions.
 It offers an API for defining JSON data structures for generating JSON schemas specifically in the context of requesting structured JSON objects from large language models (LLMs).
-It also provides limited support for XML schemas

 ## Why `jobj`?

 If you want to create a json schema from a struct, you can use packages like [jsonschema](https://github.com/invopop/jsonschema) that use reflection and field tags.
 However, using tags creates ergonomic challenges for the programmer, specifically if you ever require a long description on a field. `jobj` is designed to get around this ergonomic issue and to create json object tooling for LLM development, which requires only a subset of the json schema.
+If your json object is simple and doesn't require a long description, however, we suggest using the `jsonschema` package.

 ## JSON Schema Specification Coverage